brookesb91/state-driven-game-template/readme.md

 A game is comprised of stacked states, responsible for their own behaviours, rendering and lifecycle.
 All the states exist in a single stack which is processed on every animation frame.

-Game state is managed by manipulating the `stack`.
+Game state is managed by manipulating the `stack`; A first in, last out data structure.

 Below is a short example flow.